MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 [.column]
 ##### **_Recommendations_**
 - Static code analysis tools
-- Application Level Encryption
 - HTTP Strict-Transport-Security Header (HSTS)
 - Defense-in-depth
 - Classify data processed
 - Only store data you need
+- Application Level Encryption

+^ Footer
-^ Footer : The 2021 Top 10 tries to focus more on root causes and not symptoms.
+  - The 2021 Top 10 tries to focus more on root causes and not symptoms.
-           Cyptographic failure is often a root cause for the symptom Sensitive Data Exposure.
+  - Cyptographic failure is often a root cause for the symptom Sensitive Data Exposure.
-           Focus is on cryptographic usage and implementation.

-^ Ineffective/missing data-at-rest encryption : Bad keys?
+^ Ineffective/missing data-at-rest encryption
+  - Bad keys?
 Bad ciphers?
 Bad cryptographic functions?
-                                                Base64 is not encryption.
+  - Base64 is not encryption.

-^ Ineffective/missing TLS : Consider anything before TLS 1.2 deprecated, all SSL is deprecated.
+^ Ineffective/missing TLS
+  - Consider anything before TLS 1.2 deprecated, all SSL is deprecated.
-                            When someone says SSL they are usually referring to TLS, its just the branding of SSL has stuck around.
+  - When someone says SSL they are usually referring to TLS, its just the branding of SSL has stuck around.
-                            Ensure that HTTPS directives are enabled so that the site is only reachable over TLS.
+  - Ensure that HTTPS directives are enabled so that the site is only reachable over TLS.

-^ Ineffective/missing password hashing : Are you using non-cryptographic hash functions when cryptographic hash functions are needed?
+^ Ineffective/missing password hashing
+  - Are you using non-cryptographic hash functions when cryptographic hash functions are needed?
-                                         For example, PBKDF2 (Password Based Key Derivation Function 2) is a password hashing algorithm with a built-in work factor and iteration count.
-                                                      PBKDF2 is deliberately slow to reduce vulnerability of brute-force attacks.
+  - There are certain hash algorithms known to be good password hash functions, and you should be using one of those.

-^ Static code analysis tools : It's easy to catch if a password is hard-coded somewhere, a SAST tool can easily pick that up.
+^ Static code analysis tools
+  - It's easy to catch if a password is hard-coded somewhere, a SAST tool can easily pick that up.

-^ Application Level Encryption (ALE) : Moves the boundaries of encryption to within the appliation itself.

 ^ HTTP Strict-Transport-Security Header
   - Instructs the browser to only access the site by HTTPS
-  - Only a browser instruction, other consumers of the API probably will not obey the instruction.
+  - Keep in mind its only a browser instruction, other consumers of the API probably will not obey the instruction.
   - The only way to really enforce HTTPS is to configure applications to only listen and respond to HTTPS
-    - Is there ever an exuse to use HTTP?
+  - But it's 2022 is there ever an exuse to use HTTP?

+^ Defense-in-depth
-^ Defense-in-depth : Encryption is a form of access control if you think about it.
+  - Encryption is a form of access control if you think about it.
-                     Only an authenticated identity should have the access permissions to decrypt data.
+  - Only an authenticated identity should have the access permissions to decrypt data.
-                     So even if your access control is broken, having the data encrypted provides that extra protection.
+  - So even if your access control is broken, having the data encrypted provides that extra protection.

-^ Classify data processed : Identify which data is sensitive according to privacy laws and regulatory requirements.
-                            Data Security
-                            Identify sensitive data
-                            Identify risks to data
-                            Build trust models
-                            Prioritize threat vectors
+  - honeypots
+    - lures for attackers, purposefully vulnerable to lure the attackers there to make it easier to detect them.
+    - But then you have a lot of alerting and monitoring on that honeypot.
+    - SIEM - Security information and event management.

 ^ Classify data processed
-  - Why is your grocery bill considered by GDPR/CCPA to be the highest level of security
-    - You can figure out medical issues and religion because of dietary resrictions
+  - Identify which data is sensitive according to privacy laws and regulatory requirements.
+  - Once you've identified sensitive data and the risks, you can build trust models, prioritize what the threats are.

 ---